 You may also like: The flower market of Da Lat, Vietnam

 From junk to jewels at the Friday Market

 There was also a separate section for used clothes and many believe that they are taken off from the backs of the freshly arrived corpses.
-Bargaining happens hard there, with generous smatterings of Arabic flowery phrases and a carpet seller swore by his mother, as he overcharged us for a hand woven rug.
-Strangely, the vast amount of junk at the Friday Market was interspersed with some really hard to find antiques and the souq doubled up as an excellent flea market.
-Vintage records, rare coins, hard to find books, beautiful vases, hand embossed copper plates, delicate crystal shishas, and old photographs were for sale along with odd, mismatched wine glasses, cuckoo clock, a gramophone, and World War I era Singer sewing machines with serial numbers intact.
-The wide spectrum of shopping at the Friday Market was mind numbing and the things were either outstandingly great finds or truly nightmarish.
+Bargaining happens hard there, with generous smatterings of Arabic flowery phrases and a carpet seller swore by his mother, as he overcharged us for a handwoven rug.
+Strangely, the vast amount of junk at the Friday Market was interspersed with some really hard-to-find antiques and the souq doubled up as an excellent flea market.
+Vintage records, rare coins, hard-to-find books, beautiful vases, hand-embossed copper plates, delicate crystal shishas, and old photographs were for sale along with odd, mismatched wine glasses, cuckoo clock, a gramophone, and World War I era Singer sewing machines with serial numbers intact.
+The wide spectrum of shopping at the Friday Market was mind-numbing and the things were either outstandingly great finds or truly nightmarish.
 Nothing seemed to go to waste at the Friday Market and you can spend hours hunting for excellent flea market treasures.

 Suggested for you: Downtown Yangon‘s colourful chaos